 - Menthol cough drops/throat lozenges

 - Calcium Carbonate chewable tablets (Tums)

-How should medications be transported to and from school?
+How should medication be transported to and from school?

 - For student safety, parents/guardians should transport all medication to and from school.
-Do NOT send medications in student lunches.
+Do NOT send medication in student lunches.